 How can I prevent tooth staining and discolouration?

-Improve your oral hygiene by brushing and flossing twice a day (twice a day for brushing) and getting regular dental check-ups.
+Improve your dental hygiene by brushing and flossing twice a day (twice a day for brushing) and getting regular dental check-ups.
 It is usually recommended to do it every two years.
 If you drink coffee, think about cutting back or switching to another beverage.
 If you smoke, try to quit with the help of a professional.